shawn2400/market-gpt-api-template/replit.md

 # AlgoGPT - Algorithmic Trading Platform

 ## Overview
 AlgoGPT is an algorithmic trading platform for 24/7 live Binance Futures trading.
-It automates market scanning across 534 symbols, utilizes 100% autonomous AI-powered trade decisions via **5 AI Brains** consensus engine (GPT-5, Gemini 2 Pro, DeepSeek, Grok, Claude), and integrates **7 Trading Strategies** (Mean-Reversion, Scalping, Range-Bounce, Trend-Following, Breakout, GRID, SPOT) with dynamic capital management.
-The platform features a self-adaptive trading engine with complete data persistence via **8 Background Workers**, aiming for 4-10 high-quality daily trades, profitability, and autonomous operation. **MetaBrain v9.0** introduces fully autonomous, fully dynamic trading with hierarchical AI consensus, regime-driven dynamic parameters, and 100% strategic freedom across all market conditions.
+It automates market scanning across 534 symbols and uses a 100% autonomous AI-powered trade decision-making process.
+The platform features a consensus engine powered by 5 AI models (GPT-5, Gemini 2 Pro, DeepSeek, Grok, Claude) and integrates 7 trading strategies (Mean-Reversion, Scalping, Range-Bounce, Trend-Following, Breakout, GRID, SPOT) with dynamic capital management.
+AlgoGPT aims for 4-10 high-quality daily trades and autonomous operation, supported by a self-adaptive trading engine and complete data persistence via 8 background workers.
+Its MetaBrain v9.1 eliminates hardcoded logic, with all trade parameters (strategy, leverage, investment, entry timing) determined by hierarchical AI consensus.

 ## User Preferences
 I prefer iterative development with clear, concise communication.
 Please ask for my approval before making any major changes or executing trades.
 Provide detailed explanations for complex concepts but keep status updates brief and to the point.
 I like to have visibility into the system's decision-making process, especially regarding trade proposals and risk management.
 I prefer using interactive menus and quick scripts for common operations.